Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 Manhattan

-• Yellow taxis are abundant.
+• Yellow taxis are abundant and easy to hail.

 • Congestion surcharges apply.

-• Flat JFK fare available.
+• The flat JFK fare is available.

 Brooklyn, Queens, Bronx

-• Fewer yellow taxis available.
+• Fewer yellow taxis are available.

-• Uber availability higher.
+• Uber and Lyft availability is higher.

-• Uber often more convenient.
+• App-based rides are often more convenient.

 Staten Island

-• Uber typically dominates availability.
+• Uber and Lyft typically dominate availability.

 If you are in Manhattan, taxis are often easier and cheaper.
-In outer boroughs, Uber may offer better availability.
+In the outer boroughs, Uber may offer better availability.

 Hidden Fees and Surcharges